hphelion/documentation/cloudos/install.updates-and-extensions.md

 # Updates and Extensions

-This topic explains how to obtain patches and other relevant functionality from the HP Cloud OS Distribution Network (CODN).
+This topic explains how to obtain patches and other relevant functionality from the HP Helion Cloud OS Distribution Network (CODN).

 * [Configure and Download Steps](#configure-and-download-steps)
 * [Next Step](#next-step)